Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor/README.md

 # Unity Simulation Sample Project

-## Windridge City
+## Windridge
+#### Rendering Pipeline : Universal Rendering Pipeline

-This sample project demonstrates the usage of data capture for RGB images, Depth, Semantic segmentation and custom data logs.
+This sample project demonstrates the usage of Perception SDK for RGB images, Depth capture, Semantic segmentation and Data Logs and running it on USim at scale to generate dataset that can be used for training a machine learning model.

 ### About Project